 Barefoot shoes are meant to be functional, and for many people that means they need to withstand wet conditions.
-While you can buy waterproof and water resistant barefoot shoes, I find it very useful to have some waterproofing agents on hand.
-Here’s how to waterproof your barefoot shoes.
+While you can buy waterproof and water resistant barefoot shoes, I find it very useful to have some waterproofing agents on hand because all waterproofing technology fails at some point.

 - Make sure that you clean your shoes and let them fully dry before treating them.
-A damp rag is usually sufficient.
+A dry brush or damp rag is usually sufficient.

 - Choose your waterproofing products based on the material of the shoe.
 If I don’t want the look and feel of the shoe changed at all, then I choose a spray.
 If I want a more effective treatment and/or my shoe is unlikely to be affected by the treatment, then I go for a wax/oil based product.

-- Test the product on a small, inconspicuous part of the shoe and let it dry for 24 hours to make sure you are happy with how it.
+- Test the product on a small, inconspicuous part of the shoe and let it dry for 24 hours to make sure you are happy with how it looks.

 - Follow the product instructions to finish waterproofing!